Silvanite AuAgTe$_4$: a rare case of gold superconducting material: Introduction

 \section{Introduction}

 Both gold and silver are known as inert metals, which do not easily react with other chemical elements.
 Among the gold-containing compounds (which are not very common anyway), only a few are superconducting and the situation with the silver-based systems is similar.
 Famous due to an incommensurate crystal structure, the mineral calaverite, AuTe$_2$~\cite{Dam1985,Streltsov2018}, is a metal, but becomes superconducting~\cite{Kudo2013} under applied pressure or when doped with Pd or Pt.
 Some alloys and intermetallic compounds of gold, $e.g.$, Au$_2$Bi~\cite{Haas1931} and Nb$_3$Au~\cite{Wood1956} are superconducting, but superconducting compounds combining Au and non-metallic elements are in fact extremely rare.
-While some other systems have been theoretically predicted to be superconducting with rather high critical temperatures~\cite{Rahm2017}, we are aware only of one more (besides the above mentioned calaverite AuTe$_2$) recently synthesised under high-pressure compound SrAuSi$_3$~\cite{Isobe2014}.
+While some other systems have been theoretically predicted to be superconducting with rather high critical temperatures~\cite{Rahm2017}, we are aware only of one more (besides the above mentioned calaverite AuTe$_2$) compound SrAuSi$_3$, recently synthesised under high-pressure~\cite{Isobe2014}.
 Therefore, finding new superconducting compounds of gold (and silver) is a challenge.

-Whereas Cu$^{2+}$ is quite stable, Ag$^{2+}$ and even more so Au$^{2+}$ are chemically very unstable, so that typically compounds having nominally Ag$^{2+}$ or Au$^{2+}$ ions tend to disproportionate into Ag$^{1+}$ + Ag$^{3+}$.
+Whereas Cu$^{2+}$ is quite stable, Ag and even more so Au are rarely seen in +2 oxidation state, so that typically compounds having nominally Ag$^{2+}$ or Au$^{2+}$ ions tend to disproportionate into Ag$^{1+}$ + Ag$^{3+}$.
 On the other hand, this very tendency of charge disproportionation could in principle be even more favourable for superconductivity: creating the states with zero and two holes in $d$ shell (like in Ag$^{3+}$ or Au$^{3+}$) reminds of the tendency to form Cooper pairs, and it is often described theoretically in a ``negative-$U$'' Hubbard-like model, corresponding to an effective electron attraction, which could be beneficial for superconductivity.